|Coordinates:||43.4544 N 17.1991 E|

 Crveno Jezero is included in the following list:

 - PATD: Bernd Aspacher, Ralf Haslinger, Heinz Knauseder, Ralph Wilhelm, Beyond the Blue.
 Ein Vorstoß in unbekannte Tiefen.
-Accessed in 13th August 2010
+Accessed on August 13, 2010